-A 100 percent employee owned growing small business, Torch Technologies, Inc., provides quality technical services at competitive costs, all while maintaining ethical business practices.
+A 100 percent employee-owned rapidly growing business, Torch Technologies provides quality technical services at competitive costs, all while maintaining ethical business practices.
 We are leaders in research, development, engineering, planning, execution, performance analysis, design, and reporting in the following areas: research and development; system engineering; modeling and simulation; test and evaluation; advanced technologies; manned and unmanned aircraft systems; information assurance; computer network defense; and information technology.

 Our company goal is to be recognized as the premier services and solutions provider and preferred prime contractor for our customers.
 We also strive to be recognized for our integrity and the respect and commitment we give to our customers.
 As an employee owned company, employees all have a stake in the success of the company, so our employees are highly incentivized to work together.
 Torch’s culture of cooperation is something our employees are very proud of and is one of the key reasons for our success.

 In 2011, a group of employee owners volunteered to help develop an Employee Stock Ownership Plan (ESOP) training curriculum for existing and new employees.
 These modules included a number of videotaped interviews with employees describing areas core to Torch’s history, culture, and founding principles.
-One of these videos addresses Torch’s culture of cooperation (see the Media section below), which provides a perspective into how Torch employees have turned a cooperative spirit into a differentiator in the marketplace today.
-Several of these videos highlight the founding of Torch Helps, our 501(c)3 charitable organization funded and managed solely by our employees.
+One of these videos addresses Torch’s culture of cooperation, which provides a perspective into how Torch employees have turned a cooperative spirit into a differentiator in the marketplace today.

-When the co-founders of Torch, Bill Roark and Don Holder, started the company, both had previously worked for companies that were sold.
-Despite each having grown organizations exceeding 200 employees, they were unable to influence the company’s ultimate decision to sell.
-Neither wanted to repeat that experience, and in establishing Torch, they wanted their employees to feel secure that their careers would not be derailed by a merger or acquisition.
+When co-founders Bill Roark and Don Holder formed Torch Technologies, both had previously worked for companies that were sold.
+Neither wanted to repeat that experience, and in establishing Torch, they wanted every employee to feel secure that their career would not be derailed by a merger or acquisition.
 Additionally, they wanted to found a company that treated all employees fairly and allowed employees to share in ownership of the company.
-Thus, even before Torch’s incorporation, Roark and Holder set a goal of becoming 100-percent employee owned within 10 years.
+At Torch, we are all employee-owners.

 Torch believes in giving back to the community.
 Torch has made corporate contributions to organizations including the Community Foundation of Greater Huntsville; Still Serving Veterans; Junior Achievement; the Huntsville Art League; Christmas Charities Year-Round; the National Association of Black Engineers, and many others.
 We also sponsor academic competitions and robotics teams at multiple schools in the area.